ScHARR Information Governance Policy

 • all risk-bearing data (if any) has been securely erased

-• credentials relating to University systems have been securely erased (e.g. login details; VPN connection settings, etc.)
+• credentials relating to University systems have been securely erased (e.g. login details; VPN connection settings, etc.).

-A “factory reset” including the deletion of all user data is strongly recommended.
+A “factory reset” is strongly recommended.

 Section 3 - Data storage and storage devices